georgejkaye/georgejkaye.github.io/index.md

 title: Home
 ---

 Hello!
-I'm George, a Computer Science graduate, going on to study a PhD at the University of Birmingham in September!
+I'm George, a PhD student researcher at the University of Birmingham, under the supervision of [Dan Ghica](http://www.cs.bham.ac.uk/~drg/)!

 ## About me
-I like trains, play the piano, and support Arsenal.
+I play the piano, enjoy train journeys and walks down canals, and (unfortunately) support Arsenal.

 I occasionally take photos of pretty things and put them on [Instagram](https://www.instagram.com/georgejkaye/).